Exactly solvable conformal field theories: Sketching exactly solvable CFTs

+where the vanishing singular vector of $V^d_{\langle r,s\rangle}$ disappears as its level $rs$ tends to infinity.
 It turns out that $V_P$ does not depend on how exactly we take the limit, and also that $V_P=V_{-P}$.
-This statement can be proved at the level of correlation functions, by decomposing them into structure constants and conformal blocks.
-By definition, conformal blocks only depend on conformal dimensions.
-It remains to check that GMM's structure constants only depend on $r,s$ via the combination $P_{(r,s)}$, see Section \ref{sec:dtdf}.
+This can be proved at the level of correlation functions, by decomposing them into structure constants and conformal blocks: \begin{itemize} \item By definition, conformal blocks only depend on conformal dimensions. \item GMM structure constants only depend on $r,s$ via $P_{(r,s)}$, see Section \ref{sec:dtdf}. \end{itemize} If we apply the limit to both fields in the OPE $V^d_{\langle r_1,s_1\rangle}V^d_{\langle r_2,s_2\rangle}$, the resulting OPE is formally given by the degenerate fusion rules \eqref{rrsr} with $r_1,s_1,r_2,s_2\to\infty$, and we obtain